cdxcore.config#

 If provided, specifies the default value in plain text.
 If not provided,

-value, if any.
+help_defaultis equal to the string representation of thedefaultvalue, if any.
 Use this for complex default values which are hard to read.- help_caststr, optional

 If provided, specifies a description of the cast type.
 If not provided,

-.
+help_castis set to the string representation ofcast, orNoneifcast` is ``None.
 Complex casts are supported.
 Use this for cast types which are hard to read.- mark_donebool, optional

 If true, marks the respective element as read once the function returned successfully.